Want to be an Intern at Attunga?

 Attunga has a great herd of riding horses as well as miniature donkeys and other animals.
 Each intern in the horse program is assigned a horse to personally train throughout the semester.
 Our horses need to be worked and trained almost every day to significantly develop their skills and keep them in great condition.

 Franks sessions teach the interns how to interact with their horse and train them in the best possible way to get the ultimate performance from them.
-Through time, commitment and perseverance he can take a complete beginner and have them training and riding a horse like they would have never imagined possible, in just 18 weeks.
+Through time, commitment and perseverance he can take a complete beginner and have them training and riding a horse like they would have never imagined possible, in just a few months.